Tipser/slate/docs-v3/elements/source/includes/_configuration.md

 To add the address data dynamically, please use the [`updateConfig`](#updateconfig)function.

 ##Parameters for modal customization
-For now the only supported option of customizing the modal is hiding the similar products section:
+Hiding the similar products section in the product dialog:

 ```js
 const elementsConfig = {